SCcagg5/TodoList/README.md

 ## Screenshots
 ![Screenshot](screenshot.png)
-(Note: Insert screenshots showcasing the program in action if desired.)

 ## Project Structure
 - `todo_list.py`: The main Python script containing the TodoList class and the user interface.